24/7 Customer Service

 The most popular and timeless diamond shape is the Round Cut Diamond.
 With its characteristic circular outline and 58 precisely placed facets, also called a "brilliant" cut, it maximizes the stone's sparkle and brilliance.
 Furthermore, this cut accounts for more than 75% of all diamonds sold today, making it the most common diamond shape on the market.

-How to Select Perfect Loose Diamonds for You?
+How to Select Perfect Loose Diamonds?

 Ideal Cut Diamonds